 Rick joined the private equity industry after university, attracted by its role in creating and building businesses.
 In 1993, he relocated to Uganda to take up a job with CDC after six enjoyable years at investment firm 3i based in the UK.

-Nearly two decades later, after five years in Zimbabwe, and seven years in South East Asia, Rick is responsible for Actis’ North African activities as well as serving on the Private Equity Investment Committee.
+Nearly two decades later, after five years in Zimbabwe, and seven years in South East Asia, Rick is responsible for Actis’ Asian activities as well as serving on the Private Equity Investment Committee.
 The reason he has stayed so long?
 He immediately cites the people; the soul within Actis and the sense of purpose which means collectively we are trying to achieve something over and above just making money.

 Rick holds a first class honours degree in economics from Exeter University.